plabayo/rama/docs/book/src/web_servers.md

 or other kinds of web applications is not our focus you'll not find anything fancy or 'magical' that you might be used to in other frameworks.

+## Axum

-> We recommend the usage of <https://docs.rs/axum/latest/axum/> in case you need a web server
-> for a full fledged API or website.
-It runs on Tokio as well, and can be run within the same process
-> as your proxy app.
-However, we believe that for anythng related to proxy technologies you should be able
-> to use Rama as-is.
+We recommend the usage of <https://docs.rs/axum/latest/axum/> in case you need a web server for a full fledged API or website.
+It runs on Tokio as well, and can be run within the same process as your proxy app.
+However, we believe that for anythng related to proxy technologies you should be able to use Rama as-is.
 More on that later.

->
-> To be clear, there is no web service that you can make with Axum that you cannot build with Rama instead.
+To be clear, there is no web service that you can make with Axum that you cannot build with Rama instead.
-> And in fact a lot of ideas and even code were copied directly from Axum.
-The major difference is however
-> that Axum is focussed on being an excellent modular web framework for building websites and APIs, while Rama is not.
+And in fact a lot of ideas and even code were copied directly from Axum.
+The major difference is however that Axum is focussed on being an excellent modular web framework for building websites and APIs, while Rama is not.
-> As such Axum has a lot of code to do the heavy lifting for you and make building such stacks more ergonomic.
+As such Axum has a lot of code to do the heavy lifting for you and make building such stacks more ergonomic.
-> Notably are the request Extractors (`FromRequestParts`) and Response creators (`IntoResponse`).
-The latter has
-> been copied into Rama, the first not.
+Notably are the request Extractors (`FromRequestParts`) and Response creators (`IntoResponse`).
+The latter has been copied into Rama, the first not.

+There are of course also other difference, some bigger then others.
+Point being, use Axum if you need to build specialised Web Servers, use Rama in case your focus is on proxies instead.

 ## Proxy Web Services